 - 8. Operator must carefully operate equipment, during application, under the same conditions as during calibration.
 Ensure solution is thoroughly mixed before application and continue to agitate during application if possible.
 The test substance must be applied uniformly to the entire crop. - 9.
-Application container/tank will be triple-rinsed with water, then rinsed with ammonia, then triple-rinsed with water again.
-Spray system will be flushed through with an ammonia/water mixture, then flushed through with water alone.
-Cleaning should be recorded in the appropriate log(s). - 10.
 Remedial action to be taken in case of failure or malfunction should include: - a.
 Immediately report malfunction to the Field Research Director (FRD). - b.
 If problems occur during application, refer to SOP 6.5. - c.
 Any repairs and replacement of parts, other than changing nozzles and/or strainers while creating a different setup of the boom, will be documented as non-routine maintenance in the appropriate maintenance log(s). - d.
-Changes of nozzles and/or strainers while creating a different setup of the boom will be documented as routine maintenance in the appropriate log(s) - 11.
+Changes of nozzles and/or strainers while creating a different setup of the boom will be documented as routine maintenance in the appropriate log(s) - 10.
 Personnel currently operating the equipment are responsible for the maintenance and remedial action taken in case of malfunction.